LGA THANKS OUR SPRING CONFERENCE SPONSORS:

 Registration:

-Online registration is now open.
-Full registration (includes opening night party and Friday night banquet for those who RSVP their attendance) is $500; daily registration (which does NOT include socials) is $250 per day.
-Social Only registrations are available at $100 per social for both members and non-members/guests.
-Prices increase for MCLE by $50 and $20 for socials after 10/2.
+Online registration closed April 2.
+Full registration is $500 and includes opening night party and Friday night banquet for those who RSVP their attendance; daily registration (which does NOT include socials) is $250 per day.
+Social Only registrations are available at $80 per social for both members and non-members/guests.
+Contact Christy Jenkins at christy.jenkins@easterassociates.com for more information about this option.

 REGISTRATION SYSTEM HOW-TO GUIDE